 Wayne College affords students easy access to computers, laser printers, and network services.
-There are more than a hundred computers housed in six state-of-the-art classrooms.
+There are more than a hundred computers housed in six classrooms.
 These units are all linked through local area networks which allow students to run the latest software as well as generate reports and documents on laser printers.

 Students can take advantage of the College's direct link to the University of Akron by using Wayne College's computing facilities to tap into the University's mainframe systems and its connection to the Internet.
-Via the Internet, students can exchange electronic mail with other students located around the country and around the world.
+Students can take advantage of this Internet connection to pursue research and engage in collaborative efforts with other students and researchers world-wide.